jzhang512/metascribe/readme.md

 ## Overview

-MetaScribe automates metadata creation for libraries and archives by extracting structured information from digitized documents using language models.
+MetaScribe automates metadata creation for libraries and archives by extracting (structured) information from digitized documents using language models.
 Process documents page-by-page with customizable extraction schemas.

 ## Features

 - Customizable metadata schemas
 - Page-by-page extraction
-- Preview and batch processing
+- Preview and batch processing for metadata creation
 - JSONL output format

 ## How It Works

-1. **Define Schema**: Organize extraction needs into sections with specific questions
+1. **Define Schema**: Organize your extraction needs into a criterion of sections with specific questions
 2. **Review Prompts**: System generates LLM prompts from your schema
 3. **Preview**: Test on sample documents
 4. **Process**: Run extraction on full collection